East/West (Fargo): Plot

 Rabbi decides that they must leave Liberal, telling Satchel he cannot take the dog with him.
 Satchel complains that he wanted something for his birthday.
 Remorseful for not knowing it was his birthday, Rabbi decides to buy him a candy bar from a nearby gas station as a gift, telling Satchel he will be back.
 As a storm approaches, he arrives at the gas station, finding the dead bodies of the attendant and Aldo, along with a wounded Omie being held at gunpoint by Calamita.
 As the storm becomes more intense, Calamita notices Rabbi and shoots him in the shoulder.
 Omie hits back at Calamita, who in turn shoots him dead.
-Before Calamita can finish Rabbi off, they're both distracted by a large tornado that has formed nearby and is moving towards them.
+Before Calamita can finish Rabbi off, they are both distracted by a large tornado that has formed nearby and is moving towards them.
 The tornado destroys the gas station and sucks Rabbi and Calamita into the vortex, killing them both.

 Back at the boarding house, the scene transitions to color.
 Satchel wakes up and finds that Rabbi has not returned.
 Feeling taunted by one of the guests, he locks himself in his room until the next day.
 When he awakens to find that Rabbi has still not returned, he decides to leave with Rabbit, armed with a revolver that Rabbi gave him.
 As he walks along the road, he passes the now-finished billboard.